 Speed’s father, Pops, is a former wrestler who has become a race car owner and builder.
 Speed’s mother (simply called Mom in the series), is a stay-at-home mother.

 Speed Racer has a girlfriend named Trixie, and she often flies around in a helicopter while Speed is racing and gives him advice on the surroundings during a race.
-Sparky is a company mechanic, and is also one of Speed’s friends.
+Sparky is a company mechanic and is also one of Speed’s friends.

-Racer X is a recurring character, and it turns out he is actually Speed’s long-lost older brother, Rex Racer.
+Racer X is a recurring character, and it turns out he is Speed’s long-lost older brother, Rex Racer.
 Rex and Pops had a falling out years earlier, when Rex entered a race with a car Pops had built without Pops’ permission; Rex wrecked the car before he crossed the finish line.
 After that, Rex exiled himself from his family, started hiding behind a mask, and vowed to become the world’s best race car driver.

 In 1993, an American company produced their own version of Speed Racer, called The New Adventures of Speed Racer, which was an attempt to cast the franchise in a contemporary style.
 This new version did not resonate with viewers, and the series only lasted for 13 episodes.

-A live-action movie was released in May 2008, and a new animated series (Speed Racer: The Next Generation, which focuses on the sons of Speed Racer) also debuted on the Nicktoons Network in May 2008; this new series only lasted for two seasons.
+A live-action movie was released in May 2008, and a new animated series (Speed Racer: The Next Generation, which focuses on the sons of Speed Racer) also debuted on the Nicktoons Network in May 2008.
+This new series only lasted for two seasons.

 Speed Racer is an anime classic.
 The stories themselves are interesting to watch, and the viewer finds themselves rooting for Speed in each race that he enters.
 However, as the series goes on, some of the story premises become stranger and stranger.
 And I also have to say that I tend to enjoy the earlier episodes in the series more than I do the later episodes.

 The last few episodes of the series also have animation issues with more prevalent appearances of re-used footage and still images.
 Writing-wise, some of the episodes near the end also use recycled storylines.
 Also, the final two episodes of Speed Racer are full of plot holes.
 While some of the plot holes were created by the American dub, a good portion of them were created by the original Japanese studio.
-These plot holes definitely showed that the writer of the original Japanese episode didn’t take the time to think the story all the way through.
+These plot holes showed that the writer of the original Japanese episode didn’t take the time to think the story all the way through.

 Speed Racer and Astro Boy were the first truly successful anime franchises in the United States.
 Over the years, Speed Racer has appeared in commercials, and the series has been referenced numerous times in pop culture.
+A live-action Speed Racer film was directed by The Wachowski brothers, and was released in 2008.

 Even with some the series’ weaknesses near the end of its run, I would still recommend that viewers who are interested in learning more about classic anime should watch Speed Racer at least once in their lives.